MichaelRCruz/silicon-beach/act-i/the-painting.md

 ---

 ## Summary

+If you _are not_ careful, intervention will appear antagonistic.
+If you _are_ careful, intervention will appear antagonistic.
+How do we know with certainty?
+If you are not careful intervention will _appear_ antagonistic.
+If you are careful intervention will _not appear_ antagonistic.

 If nostalgia is not felt, then timeless is a word that tells the truth untold by omission.